stylelint/stylelint-rule-tester/README.md

 An easy way to test [stylelint](https://github.com/stylelint/stylelint) rules.

-For documentation, read the comments.
+For documentation, read the comments (or if you would like to help write docs, please PR!).

 For examples, check out the rule tests in [stylelint](https://github.com/stylelint/stylelint).